dlorah01/flags/README.md

 # Flags

+A project focused on manipulating info using an external API.
+In this case, we want to show all countries flags and its basic information.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Development server